Submit your story

 Great examples of regional arts stories

-- Share your experience so others can benefit, like Grace Corgan did in her look 6 tips for funding your youth arts project.
+- Share your experience so others can benefit, like Grace Crogan did in 6 tips for funding your youth arts project.

 - Experience with the technical aspects of the arts world are especially valuable to your fellow artists and arts workers.
 We had a huge response to Kirsty Duffy’s outline on how to implement a remote working model.